2011 Philadelphia, Mississippi tornado: Aftermath

 Immediately following the destructive tornadoes, Mississippi Governor Haley Barbour declared a state of emergency for 39 counties.
-On April 29, President Barack Obama signed a major disaster declaration for 29 Mississippi counties in the wake of the Super Outbreak and another deadly outbreak on April 15.
+On April 29, President Barack Obama signed a major disaster declaration for 29 Mississippi counties in the wake of the Super Outbreak and another deadly outbreak stretching from April 14th to April 16th, 2011.
 This allowed residents and some local governments to sign up to receive federal funding to repair damage incurred from the storms.
 More than 60 members of the Longino Baptist Church assisted residents of Neshoba County with debris removal and cleaning; also providing refreshments.
 The Salvation Army established a feeding center at the Coy Methodist Church.
 Disaster unemployment assistance was made available for people who lost their jobs due to storms and flooding, starting on May 17.
 By July, a total of $15,734,072 in federal funding was approved through the Federal Emergency Management Agency for victims of the April 15–28 storms.